mafichman/Portfolio/index.md

-<i>I'm a data-savvy city planner and educator working in a range of fields, including nighttime economies, arts and culture, smart cities, transportation, parks and open space, and more.</i>
+<i>I'm a data-savvy city planner and educator working in a range of fields, including nighttime economies, arts and culture, smart cities, transportation, parks and open space, and more.
+I currently serve as the Acting Director of the University of Pennsylvania's Masters of Urban Spatial Analytics Program at the Weitzman School of Design, and I am a practicing planner and consultant with PennPraxis.</i>
 ---

 ## Practice Areas